rjnole/blog.camunda.org/content/post/2016/10/camunda-bpm-760-alpha5-released.md

 Note that there a currently known issues ([CAM-6862](https://app.camunda.com/jira/browse/CAM-6862)), which we are addressing for the next alpha release.

-# Bulk Delete of Historic Process Instances
+# Batch Delete of Historic Process Instances

 This feature has been requested quite frequently by our users: *cleaning up historic data* after it is not needed any more.
 This release introduces both an API and a Cockpit Plugin (UI) to batch delete historic Process Instances based on either a list of Ids or a search query: